Stremio Perfect Setup Full and Easy Total Beginner's Guide

 • However, if you are not satisfied with the results because you want more to choose from, or you feel they are malfunctioning somehow, you can remove them all by going to Filters in AIOStreams, then both in Stream Expression and Regex respectively, and delete all entries configured there (with the red trash can button to the right).

-• Finally, the Sorting in the template is configured to show the streams in the following order:
+• Finally, the Sorting in the template is configured to show the streams in the following order by default:

 • Cached/Uncached (if applicable)